pdfcpu/pdfcpu/core/stamp.md

 In the Adobe world a watermark is text or an image that appears either in front of or behind existing document content, like a stamp comment aka stamp annotation that anybody reading the PDF can open, edit, move around and delete.
 The difference here is that a watermark is integrated into a PDF page as a fixed element.
 Within `pdfcpu` the meaning of these terms is slightly different:

-* `stamp` is any *content* that appears in front of the existing page content - sitting on top of everything else on a page
+* `stamp` is any accumulated *content* that appears in front of the existing page content - sitting on top of everything else on a page

-* `watermark` is any *content* that appears behind the existing page content - residing in the page background
+* `watermark` is any accumulated *content* that appears behind the existing page content - residing in the page background

 where *content* may be text, an image or a PDF page.